About this event

 We can’t wait to see you on the start line on Sunday, 8 October 2023.

-We'll publish the 2023 video here when available.
+We'll link to the 2023 video here when available.

 Your race number

 You'll be able to collect your race number the day before the event or on the morning of the event.
-We'll announce full details later in 2022.
+We'll announce full details later in 2023 and will also email all registered entrants with this information.

 Terms and conditions for taking part in a race